hankug1234/projectC-final/README.md

 color.h5 was pre trained by mobile net and it can classify 7 car color ["black", "blue", "green","red","silver","white","yellow"] yolo5l.pth is pre trained yolov5 model

+if you see more detail aboud our project please check issues and download .mp4 .pdf file